sentora/sentora-installers/install/CentOS-6_4/compile/README.md

 part 2 <a href="https://github.com/zpanel/installers/tree/master/install/CentOS-6_4/compile/wget" target="_black">wget</a> wget 1.15

+stop from here there seems to be a compatibility problem between

+apache , apr and php

+will have to take less recent version of thank you for your understanding

 part 3 <a href="https://github.com/zpanel/installers/tree/master/install/CentOS-6_4/compile/apr" target="_black">apr</a> apr 1.5.0

 part 4 <a href="https://github.com/zpanel/installers/tree/master/install/CentOS-6_4/compile/apr-util" target="_black">apr-util</a> apr-util 1.5.3